meteotest/h5pySWMR/README.md

 =====================================================

-h5pySWMR is a drop-in replacement for the [h5py](http://www.h5py.org) library. h5pySWMR synchronizes parallel read and write access to HDF5 files reads are possible and writes are exclusive.
-That is, you can read/write from/to HDF5 files from parallel processes or threads without
+h5pySWMR is a drop-in replacement for the [h5py](http://www.h5py.org) library. h5pySWMR synchronizes read and write access to HDF5 files.
+It allows parallel reading, but writing is serialized.

-(note that parallel reads/writes in h5py result in data corruption since HDF5 is not thread-safe).
+With h5pySWMR, you can read and write HDF5 files from parallel processes/threads without having to fear data corruption.
+Note that, with h5py, reading and writing from/to a file can result in data corruption.

 It works just like h5py: